Related Practice Areas

 Extended exposure to sounds louder than 85 dB can cause damage to your hearing.

-When you work in a noisy environment, you must wear the hearing protection gear provided by your employer.
+When working in a noisy environment, it is critical to wear proper hearing protection.
 Make sure that you know how to use them properly to avoid additional damage to your ears.
 Your employer should provide training when you start working for the company or when you transfer to a position that requires you to wear hearing protection.
 It is also a good idea to take frequent breaks from your noisy environment during the work day.
 Your ears and hearing are still at risk even when you are wearing earplugs.
 Additionally, work away from loud equipment whenever possible and avoid hearing aids in the long term.

 Sometimes you do everything right and still experience anything from mild to total hearing loss due to on-the-job noise exposure.
 If so, you are entitled to file for a workers’ compensation hearing loss settlement.

 The New York workers’ compensation system uses a “Schedule Loss of Use Award” that can become quite complex.
 Those who have job-related hearing loss may be awarded monetary benefits based on the percentage of hearing loss in each ear, as well as the duration and extent of their hearing disability.
 The system also puts a cap on how much you can receive and how long you can receive it.